Investment strategies for 2023 range from selling overpriced industrial assets to taking a full accounting of the top Commercial Real Estate risks.

 4. Invest in Data Analytics Companies

 One of the key growth areas of CRE is in data analytics.
-Data analytics encompasses all aspects of big data for CRE including; demographics, ownership data, property data, historical value information, sales/lease data and financial analysis.
-The data analytics space is very fragmented with a few large companies like CoStar, RealPage, REIS (a unit of Moody’s) and many local and start-up companies.
+This business has low capital costs and high returns on equity by selling data to the CRE industry.
+Data analytics encompasses all aspects of big data for CRE including demographics, ownership data, property data, historical value information, sales/lease data and financial analysis.
+The data analytics space is very fragmented with a few large companies like CoStar, RealPage, REIS (a unit of Moody’s) and Real Capital Analytics and many smaller local and start-up companies.
 These larger firms have been acquiring smaller competitors to expand their service offerings and customer base.
-Recently, CoStar acquired Smith Travel Research, the leading hotel/lodging consulting firm, for $450 million and RealPage acquired Buildium, a property management software firm, for $580 million.
-As the industry grows, there will be more consolidation and an opportunity to acquire these smaller private firms and even establish a platform to consolidate these entities.
+As the industry grows, there will be more consolidation and an opportunity to acquire these smaller private firms and even establish a platform to consolidate these entities or sell them to larger firms.
+The large CRE software firms are also prime buyers for data analytics companies as they seek to diversify their software business and crosssell the data analytics products.

 5. Sell Overpriced Core Assets and Reinvest in Opportunistic Assets

 The risk and return for various CRE investment strategies range from the lowest risk, core investments, which are typically fully leased, institutional quality, Class A properties with little or no leverage, to value-added strategies which are higher risk strategies that involve some property redevelopment, tenant adjustment or leasing or with operational problems to opportunistic strategies, which are the highest risk category that involve a high degree of redevelopment, leasing, tenant relocation or change or may be in financial distress.
-Many core properties are still trading at 3.0% to 4.5% cap rates and should be sold.
-The proceeds should be reinvested in higher return opportunistic strategies, as discussed in #2 above, buying beaten up retail assets.
+Many core properties are still trading at 4.0% to 5.0% cap rates and should be sold.

 6. Provide Participating Mezzanine Loans